Energy Use & Climate Pollution

 Global warming is further exacerbated by land clearing, which removes plants and soil which absorb greenhouse gases, hot bushfires and agriculture, which uses large amounts of fertilisers and intensifies land use.

 The Earth has so far warmed nearly 1 degree Celcius on average since the industrial revolution.
 If we continue to burn fossil fuels then we are well on track to experience a 2 degree Celcius rise in average temperatures by 2050.
 This is considered by the world’s largest independent scientific body (the International Panel on Climate Change) to be a dangerous tipping point, causing more extreme weather, heatwaves and natural disasters as well as a massive global sea level rise and ocean acidification.

-We can all take steps to reduce our climate pollution by reducing our energy use, as well as our car use, meat intake and living more sustainably.
+We can all take steps to reduce our climate pollution by reducing our energy use, as well as car use, meat intake and living more sustainably.
 Below are our tips for being more energy efficient in your home, from the easy wins to the invest-some-cash bigger changes!